-HISTORY OF FORA
+THE HISTORY OF FORA

 Refugee communities understandably try to settle in relatively inexpensive but safe and welcoming neighborhoods.
-One such neighborhood in Chicago is “Little India,” the corridor around W. Devon Avenue in West Ridge, where families arriving from around the world have found shelter since World War I. Unfortunately, despite good housing and welcoming neighbors, inadequate public transportation and overwhelming traffic make it impracticable to reach outside-of-neighborhood services like ESL classes and after-school tutoring on weekdays.
+One such neighborhood in Chicago is “Little India,” the corridor around W. Devon Avenue in West Ridge, where families arriving from around the world have found shelter since World War I. Unfortunately, despite good housing and welcoming neighbors, inadequate public transportation and overwhelming traffic make it impractical to reach outside-of-neighborhood services like ESL classes and after-school tutoring on weekdays.

 What is our solution?
 FORA meets refugees where they live, during the hours they are available.
 Our name reflects our strategy.
-We do not want to have one massive “forum,” or educational marketplace, for the gathering of refugees, but, rather, numerous “fora” (the plural of “forum”) throughout the city, where refugees can access the support they need not merely to survive by also to thrive.
+We do not want to have one massive “forum,” or educational marketplace, for the gathering of refugees, but, rather, numerous “fora” (the plural of “forum”) throughout the city, where refugees can access the support they need not merely to survive but also to thrive.

-upon public school enrollment, they are placed in grade levels by age, despite being years behind in learning.
+Most of our refugee children initially do not perform well in school, because they cannot read, write, or do basic math problems.
+Upon public school enrollment, they are placed in grade levels by age, despite being years behind in learning.
 This challenge of meeting the specific academic needs of pre-literate refugee students has not been taken up by others — while there are many homework centers, we know of no other organization that provides this sub-group with daily and deeply individualized instruction in the foundational skills of reading and math.
 (Others seem hesitant to publicly address issues faced by illiterate refugees for fear of public blowback in accepting them into the U.S.)